 Language instruction for newcomers to Canada (LINC)

-For more details about LINC, including class schedules, download this resource.
+For more details about LINC, including class schedules, download the PDF below.

 Internationally Trained Professionals might qualify for ELT, offered in partnership with English Language and Employment Services at WoodGreen.
 This program offers streams for two sectors: Finance and Accounting (full time), and Office Administration/Customer Service (part time).
 Both programs include sessions on Canadian workplace culture and soft skills, career mentorship, access to additional online training and job search support.
 Certificates are awarded upon completion.

-For more details about ELT, including class schedules, download this resource.
+For more details about ELT, including class schedules, download the PDF below.

 Care for newcomer children is available for participating parents during LINC and ELT classes.
 Qualified Early Childhood Educators offer individual and interactive activities for children (19 months – 12 years), designed to develop literacy and communication skills.
 Currently, children’s activities are being offered online.